Aarhus University Seal

 Admission requirements

-• The Bachelor's programme in Cognitive Science (Aarhus University)
+• Bachelor’s degree programme in Cognitive Data Science from University of Copenhagen

 Programme structure